drasi-project/docs/docs/content/solution-developer/components/continuous-queries/_index.md

 kubectl delete continuousqueries manager-incident-alert
 ```

+**Note**: Drasi does not currently enforce dependency integrity between Continuous Queries and Reactions.
+If you delete a Continuous Query that is used by one or more Reactions, they will stop getting query result changes.

 ## Configuration
 The Kubernetes resource definition for a Continuous Query has the following basic structure: